-Serbia: Balancing market framework and regional interdependency23.
-September 2015. / News Serbia Energy
+Serbia: Balancing market framework and regional interdependency, News Serbia Energy

 In Serbia there is a dominant participant which in our case has all balancing entities (power utility EPS).
 A solution that has been applied should limit, through the restrictions imposed to the dominant participant, its great influence on the behavior of the market.